Marty Sargeant and Rodney B. Hanners

 Veterans Day is deeply meaningful to Rodney B. Hanners and Marty Sargeant, whose military service has shaped their careers as leaders.

-Rodney B. Hanners and Marty Sargeant agree that one of their favorite occasions on USC’s Health Sciences Campus is the annual catered lunch on Veterans Day with staff members who are fellow military veterans.
+Rodney B. Hanners and Marty Sargeant agree that one of their favorite occasions on USC’s Health Sciences Campus is the annual celebration on Veterans Day with staff members who are fellow military veterans.

 “It’s an amazing common thread,” said Sargeant, CEO of Keck Medical Center of USC and a former F-15 fighter pilot in the U.S. Air Force.
 “You get to hear about their experiences, to hear about their passion, and about how they treat Keck Medicine the same way they treated their daily lives when they were in the military.”